Cricket bat: Variations

 Various companies have over the years tried new shapes that come within the laws of the game to make a name for themselves and to improve sales.
 In the 1960s the first shoulderless bats appeared from Slazenger.
 This allowed more of the weight to be redistributed to the "sweet spot" of the blade providing more power to each stroke, whilst still having good balance and light "pick up".
-This style of bat was made famous by Lance Cairns's six sixes in a match played in 1983.
+This style of the bat was made famous by Lance Cairns's six sixes in a match played in 1983.

 The 1970s saw double-sided bats from Warsop Stebbing.
 With the advent of Twenty20 cricket, double-sided bats are experiencing renewed interest.

-In 1974 the first GN100 Scoop was released; this was the first bat to turn shaping on its head by removing the wood from the centre of the rear of the bat.
-By removing this wood, the bat became lighter, its sweet spot grew and its pick up improved.
+In 1974 the first GN100 Scoop was released; this was the first bat to turn to shape on its head by removing the wood from the centre of the rear of the bat.
+By removing this wood, the bat became lighter, its sweet spot grew and its pick-up improved.
 Even though there is less material, strong strokes are still possible if well-timed.
 It allows weaker players to play many strokes they would otherwise omit from their repertoire.
 This bat quickly became a big seller and various scooped bats such as the GN500, Dynadrive and Viper have been released by Gray-Nicolls ever since, including a re-release of the Scoop itself for the 2012 English season.
 The removal of wood from the rear has been copied by many other companies without much critical acclaim.

-In 1979 Australian cricketer Dennis Lillee briefly used a ComBat aluminium metal bat.
-After some discussion with the umpires, and after complaints by the English team that it was damaging the ball, which was later proved untrue, he was urged by the Australian captain Greg Chappell to revert to a wooden bat.
+In 1979 Australian cricketer Dennis Lillee briefly used a ComBat aluminium bat.
+After some discussion with the umpires, and after complaints by the English team that it was damaging the ball, which was later proved untrue, he was urged by the Australian captain Greg Chappell to revert to a wooden bat as Chappell believed it was not delivering the same amount of power to the ball as a regulation wooden bat.
 The rules of cricket were shortly thereafter amended, stating that the blade of a bat must be made entirely of wood.